 Now count vertically down the circled letters in each column.
-For example, count column $\mathbf{R}$ on every page and record the score for column $\mathbf{R}$ -Realistic in the Totals space of the Occupational PICS Profile; then count column I and record the score, column A next, and so on.
+For example, count column R on every page and record the total in column R-Realistic in the Totals row of the Occupational PICS Profile

+(in the example below, 15 Rs were counted); then count column I and record the score, column A next, and so on.
 The grand total for all scores should equal 36.
-When you have finished recording the column totals, place an X for each score in the appropriate space beneath the total, and then connect the Xs with a line to complete the profile.
+When you have finished recording the column totals, place an X for each score in the appropriate row and column in the Occupational PICs Profile table, and then connect the Xs with a line to complete the profile.